Creating ethical standards for algorithm design

 - Describe monitoring and incident response steps.

-Verification: every guideline item must have a matching CI job, a test, or a monitoring alert.
-If a guideline lacks a test, either create one or remove the guideline.
+Every item needs a matching CI job, test, or monitoring alert.
+If a guideline has no test, either write one or drop the guideline.

 Hiring alone will not fix bias.
 Focus on role mix and decision gates.
 Add at least one reviewer from outside the immediate technical specialty for major releases.
-Invite someone with domain knowledge, such as a legal or ethics scholar, when the system affects rights or liberty.
+Bring in someone with domain knowledge, such as a legal or ethics scholar, when the system affects rights or liberty.

 - Data steward who documents datasets and collection methods.